An object that acts as a mediator between a report and a Web Document Viewer.

 using DevExpress.XtraReports.Web; using DevExpress.XtraPrinting.Caching; //... var cachedReportSource = new CachedReportSourceWeb(new XtraReport1());

 A CachedReportSourceWeb object uses a MemoryDocumentStorage storage to cache a generated document.
 This storage stores a document in memory in a compact way.
 Use the UseFileExportedDocumentStorage (.NET Framework) / UseFileDocumentStorage (.NET Core) method to store the report documents in the File Document Storage instead.
 You can also use the DbDocumentStorage storage or implement a custom one.
-Register your IDocumentStorageProvider to manage document storages.
+Register your IDocumentStorageProvider to manage document storage.

-Use the OpenReport(String) (WebForms)) / Bind(String) (MVC) / Bind(String) (ASP.NET Core MVC) method to bind the Document Viewer to a report by the unique report name.
-Implement the ICachedReportSourceWebResolver interface to associate the report unique name with the CachedReportSourceWeb object that possesses the corresponding report.
-A Document Viewer uses the ICachedReportSourceWebResolver object to find an appropriate CachedReportSourceWeb object by a report unique name and requests the found object to generate a report document, when required.
+Use the OpenReport(String) (Web Forms)) / Bind(String) (MVC) / Bind(String) (ASP.NET Core MVC) method to bind the Document Viewer to a report by the unique report name.
+Implement the ICachedReportSourceWebResolver interface to associate a report’s unique name with the CachedReportSourceWeb object that owns the report.
+A Document Viewer uses the ICachedReportSourceWebResolver object to find an appropriate CachedReportSourceWeb object by a report’s unique name and requests the found object to generate a report document, when required.

-You can also directly bind a Document Viewer to the CachedReportSourceWeb object that possesses the required report using the OpenReport(CachedReportSourceWeb) (WebForms) / Bind(CachedReportSourceWeb) (MVC) method.
-However, the report's interactive features will only be available to end users until the application pool is recycled.
-Using interactive features demands document regeneration.
-But after the application pool is recycled, the document cannot be regenerated, because the initial report cannot be found.
+You can also use the OpenReport(CachedReportSourceWeb) (Web Forms) / Bind(CachedReportSourceWeb) (MVC) method to bind a Document Viewer directly to the CachedReportSourceWeb object that owns the report.
+The report’s interactive features are only available to users until the application pool is recycled.
+The document needs to be regenerated to make interactive features available.
+However, after the application pool is recycled, the document cannot be regenerated because the initial report cannot be found.

-When using the CachedReportSourceWeb component to generate a report document, the PrintOnPage event is raised each time a page with the current control is created.
+When you use the CachedReportSourceWeb component to generate a report document, the PrintOnPage event is raised each time a page with the current control is created.
 In this connection, the total number of pages is unknown at the moment the event fires and you cannot use the PageCount property in the event handler.

-The RollPaper mode is not supported.
+RollPaper mode is not supported.